ozed147/TProTestSuite/README.md

 # TProTestSuite
 TProTestSuite enables you to test the application's ("TPro app") login functionality.
 The suite changes the password and validates the error message when a wrong password is entered.

+* First "T" block: The password is changed after login verification, and two sets of login details are used from the first fixture file (tpro.json).
+  Upon completion of the test, the password will be reset to its original value.Whenever the script is rerun, it starts with the initial password to prevent failure.

 # Prerequisites

 * NodeJS and NPM